 It's an early start to catch the sunrise over Uluru, but it's worth definitely worth the effort.
 While the morning's fresh enjoy an unguided walk around the base of Uluru.
 Deepen your understanding of the land and the Mala people as you take a cultural interpretive walk with an Aboriginal guide (and interpreter)^.
 It's a unique opportunity to share experiences, connect with and learn about the oldest culture on earth.
 Afterwards, you will have the opportunity to purchase Aboriginal arts and crafts at the Cultural Centre before we travel to our exclusive campsite within the Watarrka National Park (Kings Canyon) where we sleep for the night.
 (BLD)

-Day 3 – Kings Canyon and the Giles Track
+Day 3 – Kings Canyon

 Day 4 – Alice Springs to Western MacDonnell National Park